Harold Herbert (artist): Career

 Herbert continued the Australian impressionist style and exercised particular skill with watercolour washes and his etchings, lithographs and cartoons are in an economical, sketchy style.
-He painted en-plein-air and The Herald noted that "Harold Herbert has made peculiarly his the sharp, bright light which characterises our summer landscape, and his warm color has a host of admirers."
+He painted with his left hand.
+Of his en-plein-air imagery The Herald noted that "Harold Herbert has made peculiarly his the sharp, bright light which characterises our summer landscape, and his warm colour has a host of admirers."
 However, more recent assessments of his art is that it “is now considered the epitome of ennui.”

 During 1915-19 he traveled to paint in Europe, and in Morocco in 1922.
 Returning to Australia he arrived to acclaim.
 Works were purchased for the nascent National Gallery from his sell-out exhibition at Farmers Exhibition Hall, Sydney in May 1924, their third purchase from the artist since his return from overseas.

 The Australian Watercolour Institute established in Sydney 21 August 1923 by six mostly British-born artists eminent in their era; Benjamin Edwin Minns, Martin Stainforth, Joseph Arthur Bennett, Charles Ephraim Smith Tindall, Alfred James Daplyn and Albert Henry Fullwood following the model of the British Royal Watercolour Society, founded in 1804, and the Royal Institute of Painters in Water Colours, founded in 1831.
 They adopted the name ‘Australian Watercolour Institute,’ at a meeting in September and invited Herbert with eight other notable artists to be foundation committee members; Arthur Streeton, John Eldershaw, Sydney Long, Matthew James MacNally, H. Septimus Power, John William Tristram and Blamire Young, each paying one guinea membership fee.
 Their inaugural exhibition at Anthony Horderns’ Fine Art Gallery, 25 March to 15 April 1924, was opened by the Governor of New South Wales, Admiral Sir Dudley de Chair.

 Herbert was also member of the Victorian Artists Society, and NSW Society of Artists.